 Emma Roberts' blunt cut is defined largely by her baby bangs, which are short and straight across.
 They tend to work best on those with straight hair since wavy or curly textures will require more styling time and upkeep.

 For a slightly more natural look, have your stylist cut bangs vertically, which will help them lie better against the face.

-Camila Cabello's long, straight locks look great with blunt edges, and the addition of a wide bang helps frame the face.
-"Finish this look by either kissing just the ends with a flatiron or creating some bends and waves with a curling iron (or the combo of a flat iron and curling iron)," says Patterson, who recommends the Ion Titanium Pro Curling Iron ($40).
+Camila Cabello's long, straight locks look great with blunt edges, and the addition of wispy bangs helps to frame the face.
+"Finish this look by either kissing just the ends with a flatiron or creating some bends and waves with a curling iron (or the combo of a flat iron and curling iron)," says Patterson, who recommends the Ion Titanium Pro Curling Iron ($45).